 The Act has not stopped landlords exercising their right to serve a notice requiring possession on their tenants (often known as a notice to quit).
 In short, the legislation requires landlords to give a longer notice period.

 From 26 March to 30 September 2020 landlords can still serve a notice on their tenant.
 The effect of the legislation is that all notices have been extended to a three month notice period to end the tenancy.
 So, if for example your tenant defaults on their rent, you may be in a position to serve either a Section 8 or 21 notice, but the right to enforce is only after the new three month period.

-This applies to all possession claims for England & Wales and means that all court action for possession cases are suspended for 90 days from 27 March 2020 to 23 August 2020, following the extension of the initial suspension period.
+This applies to all possession claims for England & Wales and means that all court action for possession cases are suspended from 27 March 2020 to 23 August 2020, following the extension of the initial suspension period.

 The government guidance states:

 For discussion on individual claims, please contact your case handler who will advise how to proceed.
-This may include issuing a new section notice and other steps such as attempting to agree a payment plan.
+This may include issuing a new notice to quit and other steps such as attempting to agree a payment plan.
 As with any claim these are subject to ongoing prospects of success.

 It is likely that some tenants will default on rent due to a drop in income.
 An alternative to serving a notice to quit is to enter into a temporary agreement with your tenant for a reduction in rent for a short period with a payment plan to pay off the arrears.